Employment & Internships

 A full list of acceptable documents for I-9 paperwork can be found here.

-Western New England University Human Resources processes all I-9 paperwork.
+Western New England University Human Resources in Rivers processes all I-9 paperwork.

 Internships for F-1 Students